gladly-team/tab/web/src/js/ads/amazon/README.md

 This creative relies on access to the top frame's `apstag` variable and associated state.

 In a SafeFrame, this creative won't work because it won't have access to the parent window.
-Instead, we can have the creative post a message to the parent window with the ad ID, and then the parent window can call `apstag.renderImp`.
+Instead, we can have the creative post a message to the parent window with the ad ID, and then the parent window can call `apstag.renderImp`, then pass back the ad document's HTML for the creative to render.

 ```
 try {